voostindie/vincents-productivity-suite-for-alfred/README.md

 An important aspect of this tool is that it works with *areas of responsibility* (a [Getting Things Done (GTD)](https://gettingthingsdone.com) term), like work, family, sports, and software projects (like this one).
 At any time, exactly one area has focus.
 The CLI commands and the keyboard hotkeys, keywords and snippets for Alfred are always the same, but they do different things depending on the area that has the focus.

-To give you an idea of what the CLI and Alfred workflow can do, here is the output of `vps help` on my own configuration, for the area with the most extensive area (work):
+To give you an idea of what the CLI and Alfred workflow can do, here is the output of `vps help` on my own configuration, for the area with the most extensive configuration (work):

 ```
 Usage: vps [options] <type> <command> [arguments]